Romford Autism Group Support News

 RAGS member Ben Osborn will be taking part in a 9K run on Saturday 9th July to support our charity.
 He would be pleased to accept any donation, however large or small, every penny goes to support our families.
 We wish him all the very best!...

-Did you know that whenever you buy anything online – from your weekly shop to your annual holiday – you could be collecting free donations for RAGS Havering?
+Did you know that whenever you buy anything from Amazon – anything at all – you could be collecting free donations for RAGS Havering?

-There are no catches or hidden charges and we will be really grateful for your donations.
+There are no catches or hidden charges and we will be grateful for your donations.

-If you wish to make a direct donation to RAGS please contact us via email [email protected] every penny goes directly to supporting our families, we really appreciate your support, thank you.
+If you wish to make a direct donation to RAGS please contact us via email at [email protected], every penny goes directly to supporting our families, we really appreciate the support, thank you.

 Autism Friendly Events